Communication Disorders Overview

 Schools, hospitals, clinics, long-term care facilities, rehabilitation centers, private practice, health care agencies, and college/university settings.
 Our students have a 100% success rate in finding employment upon graduation.
 A free brochure entitled Careers in Speech-Language Pathology and Audiology containing additional information about the profession is available from ASHA.

-The Master's Degree in Communication Disorders program adheres to the Mercy College Non-Discrimination policy.
-The policy of Mercy College, both historically and currently, is that discrimination against any individual for reasons of race, color, creed, religion, national origin, age, sex, sexual orientation, or handicap and status as a parent is specifically prohibited.
-Accordingly, equal access to educational programs, employment opportunities, and all other college activities is extended to all persons, and the College promotes equal opportunity.
+The Master's Degree in Communication Disorders program adheres to the Mercy University Non-Discrimination policy.
+The policy of Mercy University, both historically and currently, is that discrimination against any individual for reasons of race, color, creed, religion, national origin, age, sex, sexual orientation, or handicap and status as a parent is specifically prohibited.
+Accordingly, equal access to educational programs, employment opportunities, and all other university activities is extended to all persons, and the University promotes equal opportunity.
 Information concerning non-discrimination policies, including complaint procedures, may be obtained from the following individuals. • For Students: Deputy Director of PACT. • For Faculty, Administration, and Staff: Director of Human Resources. • For Accessibility Services: Director of ACCESSibility

 Generally, a graduate degree in speech-language pathology, audiology, communication disorders, communication science and disorders or speech and hearing sciences.
 The degree includes academic coursework and clinical practicum, and culminates in eligibility for certification by the American Speech-Language-Hearing Association (ASHA).
 Most states, including New York, require licensure.